Skip to main content

 About

-TR-49 is a single player puzzle game with drama and mystery themes.
+TR-49 is a single player puzzle game with drama, mystery and science fiction themes.
 It was developed by inkle Ltd and was released on January 21, 2026.
 It received mostly positive reviews from critics and overwhelmingly positive reviews from players.

 Narrative deduction meets audio drama, from the creators of Heaven’s Vault, Overboard! and A Highland Song.